 This world lost a rock-solid Christian soldier in the person of Faye Dawn Fallon, 94, on Sunday, August 11, 2019 at the Trillium House.
 She was there under the special care of her family and Lake Superior Life Care and Hospice.

-To send flowers in memory of FAYE DAWN FALLON, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of FAYE DAWN FALLON, please visit our Heartfelt Sympathies Store.

 Faye was born on December 3, 1924 in Gwinn to Maurice and Katherine Connor, attended local schools and was a lifelong Gwinn resident.
 As a young woman, Faye and her beloved sister and best friend Gloria, made their way to Milwaukee where she worked at, among other things, a soda fountain.
 It was there that she met her future husband, John A. Fallon, II, who was stationed there as a member of the US Navy Shore Patrol.
 In a classic fairy tale plot, wherein the hero rescues the damsel in distress, they experienced love at first sight and were married a month later.
 Faye and Gloria, because of their uncommonly close bond and residence in Milwaukee, were good-naturedly, yet unmercifully, chided for more than seventy years, and through earlier this week, as the original Laverne and Shirley.
 Indeed, they were inseparable for most of their lives.